 This allows teams that have collaborative meetings and breakout sessions to get down to work wherever, whenever.
 Mobile desks are also a great choice for fast-moving offices that need a desk setup that will fit their ever changing work style.

-3. Convertible standing desks
+3. Treadmill desks

 4. Leaning desks